BhautikChudasama/mmar/README.md

 # mmar

-mmar (pronounced "ma-mar") is a zero-dependancy, self-hostable, cross-platform HTTP tunnel that exposes your localhost to the world on a public URL.
+mmar (pronounced "ma-mar") is a zero-dependency, self-hostable, cross-platform HTTP tunnel that exposes your localhost to the world on a public URL.

 It allows you to quickly share what you are working on locally with others without the hassle of a full deployment, especially if it is not ready to be shipped.